Things Every Contact Lens Wearer Should Know

 Water can be used to clean your contact lenses.

+False.
 Water does not equal solution!
 Using tap water to clean contact lenses causes the lenses to absorb the water and swell.
 Also, water is not sterile and could contain microorganisms.
-Once the lens swells, it can change the way the lens is supposed to fit on your eye, possibly causing damage and infection to the cornea.
+Once the lens swells, it can change the way the lens fits on your eye, possibly causing damage and infection to the cornea.

 Popping your contact lens into your mouth is a good alternative to solution in order to moisten your lenses.